-Founded in Kenya in 1962, Akorn has been a pioneer of luxury safaris in East Africa.
-Today our operations have expanded to six offices across Kenya, Tanzania, Uganda and Rwanda; we are there for guests every step of their safari across East Africa.
+We have a total of six offices across Kenya, Tanzania, Uganda, and Rwanda and are there to assist guests with every step of their journey.

 Our choice of itineraries ranges from an introductory journey to East Africa, or an insider look at remote regions of Kenya and Tanzania to one of the most exhilarating wildlife experiences - tracking some of the world's last remaining population of mountain gorilla in their natural habitat in Uganda and Rwanda.